-We entered into an amended and restated stockholders' agreement in January 2019, by and among us and certain of our stockholders, pursuant to which the following directors were each elected to serve as members on our board of directors and, as of the date of this prospectus, continue to serve: Brian Birk, Dan Burrell, Ebetuel Pallares, Ph.D., Ron Rocca, James L.L.
-Tullis and Arthur Weinstein.
+We entered into an amended and restated stockholders' agreement in July 2019, by and among us and certain of our stockholders, pursuant to which the following directors were each elected to serve as members on our board of directors and, as of the date of this prospectus, continue to serve: Brian Birk, Chet Burrell, Jeff Elliott, Tina S. Nova, Ph.D.
+Ebetuel Pallares, Ph.D., Bruce C. Robertson, Ph.D., Ron Rocca and James L.L.
+Tullis.
 Pursuant to the amended and restated stockholders' agreement, Mr. Rocca, as our Chief Executive Officer, was initially selected to serve on our board of directors as a representative of holders of our common stock, as designated by a majority of our common stockholders.
-Mr. Birk, Mr. Tullis, Dr. Pallares and Mr. Burrell were initially selected to serve on our board of directors as representatives of holders of our redeemable convertible preferred stock, as designated by NMSIC Co-Investment Fund, L.P., Tullis-Dickerson Capital Focus III, L.P. and PCM/Exagen, L.P. (formerly known as CCP/Exagen, L.P.) and Burrell Diversified Investments, LLC, respectively.
-Dr. Weinstein was selected to serve on our board of directors as designated by the holders of at least 52% of our outstanding Series G, Series F, Series E, Series D, Series C, and Series B-3 redeemable convertible preferred stock, voting together as a single class.
+Mr. Birk, Mr. Tullis, Dr. Pallares and Dr. Robertson were initially selected to serve on our board of directors as representatives of holders of our redeemable convertible preferred stock, as designated by NMSIC Co-Investment Fund, L.P., Tullis-Dickerson Capital Focus III, L.P., PCM/Exagen, L.P. (formerly known as CCP/Exagen, L.P.) and H.I.G.
+BioHealth Partners, LLC or its affiliates, respectively.
+Mr. Burrell, Mr. Elliott and Dr. Nova were selected to serve on our board of directors as designated by the holders of a majority of our outstanding Series H, Series F, Series E, Series D, Series C, and Series B-3 redeemable convertible preferred stock, voting together as a single class.
 The amended and restated stockholders' agreement also provides for certain other rights, including among others, a right of first refusal to purchase future securities.